cfw-guide/dsi.cfw.guide/_pages/en_US/WIP_slot1-launch.md

 The Nintendo DSi has a Slot-1 cartridge slot, and the Nintendo DSi System Menu has a built in Slot-1 launcher.
 However, not only does it block out unlicensed cartridges but many alternative Slot-1 launchers have additional benefits.
-These include expanding the VRAM bus to 32-bit (making 32-bit read/writes faster), boosting the CPU to 133 Mhz, enabling internal SD card access (for homebrew) alongside other advantages.
+These include expanding the VRAM bus to 32-bit (making 32-bit read/writes faster), boosting the CPU to 133 MHz, enabling internal SD card access (for homebrew) alongside other advantages.

 However, compatibility isn't always so spot-on and whether titles boot or not depend on which Slot-1 launcher you use.